Home - Diet - Vegetarian and Vegan - Italian Bean Soup with Pasta

 • Extra virgin olive oil

-• Herbs: The broth simmers with Mediterranean bay leaves.
+• Herbs: The broth simmers with bay leaves.
 Garnish the finished soup with any fresh aromatic herbs you enjoy and have on hand.
 I like to combine fresh-chopped parsley, rosemary and basil.

 • Cheese: Freshly grated Parmesan cheese goes into the soup.
 If you collect Parmesan rinds, throw one into the pot while the soup simmers!